sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

 .. rst:directive:: .. rubric:: title

-   This directive creates a paragraph heading that is not used to create a table of contents node.
+   A rubric is like an informal heading that doesn't correspond to the document's structure, i.e. it does not create a table of contents node.

+   .. versionadded:: 7.4

+      Use the ``:level: n`` option to specify the heading level of the rubric, where ``n`` is an integer from 1 to 5.
+      In this case the rubric will be rendered as ``<h1>`` to ``<h6>`` for HTML output, or as the corresponding non-numbered sectioning command for LaTeX (see :confval:`latex_toplevel_sectioning`).

    .. note::